Grothendieck57/InterviewProject/README.md

 -interviewGet.go : This is my first take on part 1 of the interview spec.
 However, I don't think the solution is logically complete. "
                     While spidering through the EP via UUIDs seems like the right approach, this code skips quite a few of the additonal
                     UUIDs found in the Array items of each customer.
 I find it hard to believe that some of those UUIDs don't correspond to other unique, unvisited customers on the endpoint.
+Unfortunately, I also noticed my output is showing the same UUID Array for a long list of the customers in my Customers array.

 -interviewGetV2.go : I am convinced this approach is more complete, but it is TERRIBLY inefficient.
 Clearly, there is a better train of logic--perhaps
                       a different logical appraoch to traversing the EP--that would get me a solution in a timely manner.
 Eitehr way, the idea here is